sourcefuse/typescript-lambda-boilerplate/README.md

 For more information on how to configure an AWS Profile on your workstation, please see [Adding a profile by editing the shared AWS credentials file
 ](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/keys-profiles-credentials.html#adding-a-profile-to-the-aws-credentials-profile-file)

-Build out the lambda from the CDK.
+Compile and build the Typescript Lambda code.
 Navigate to the root of the repo to run the following commands.

 1. Install Lambda packages:
    ```shell